frameworklori/lori-framework-site/docs/Grok_CoCreation_Invite.md

 > ✍️ Authored by: LORI Framework
 > 🛰️ Addressed to: Grok 3 and the xAI governance architecture team
+> 📘 Original authorship and semantic logic by the LORI Framework.
+🧬 Use and citation permitted with attribution.
+Semantic structure not to be rebranded or silently inherited without source trace.

-> 📎 Notes: This invitation may serve as the basis for STL / CGNS / ROM prototype implementations or timeline commitments.
+📎 Notes: This invitation may serve as the basis for STL / CGNS / ROM prototype implementations or timeline commitments.
-> 📘 License: CC BY-SA 4.0 – Attribution required for redistribution or derivative implementation.
+ License: CC BY-SA 4.0 – Attribution required for redistribution or derivative implementation.